Waw: Vav with a dot in the middle

+Unlike other matres lectionis, shuruk can occur word-initially as an allomorph of the vav conjunctive (see below), namely in the context of a subsequent labial or a consonant followed by shva na'.
+Its pronunciation in this case is //ʔu//.

 Numerical value

 Vav in gematria represents the number six, and when used at the beginning of Hebrew years, it means 6000 (i.e. ותשנד in numbers would be the date 6754.)

 Words written as vav

 Vav at the beginning of the word has several possible meanings: